- While leopards and jaguars are both part of the Panthera genus, they are different species of big cat.

 Jaguars live in many different habitats.
 They are strong swimmers and one of the few species of big cats adept at hunting underwater, so it’s most common to find them settled in areas with streams, rivers, lakes, wetlands, and other bodies of water.

 Meanwhile, leopards are more widespread, with 9 different subspecies spread out in different areas.
-They reside in parts of the Middle East and Africa, and Asia, with populations inhabiting parts of Sri Lanka, India, and China.
+They reside in parts of the Middle East, Africa, and Asia, with populations inhabiting parts of Sri Lanka, India, and China.

 Leopards thrive in a wide range of different habitats.
 While they prefer forested areas with an abundant supply of trees, they have also been known to settle in grassland and desert areas as well.
 They are excellent climbers and spend much of their time in trees.
 As ambush predators, it’s not uncommon for them to stalk and pounce on their prey from the branches above.